THIS CLASS IS AVAILABLE ONLINE IN 2023-24 AND WILL BE AVAILABLE IN-PERSON IN 2024-25.

 - American Films – We view several classic uplifting, funny, exciting, and suspenseful American films.

 - Games/Activities – Memory games, Taboo, U. S. History Connect Four, Jeopardy!, Pictionary, and more

-• Short Stories, Poems, and Essays – This year we have an updated edition, with many “capital” new selections!
-I’ve sorted through literally hundreds of short stories and essays and chosen only the very best, with many hidden gems I’ll guarantee you’ve never even heard of.
+- Volume 2: Short Stories, Poems, and Essays – Many “capital” new selections!
+I’ve sorted through literally hundreds of short stories and essays and chosen the very best, with many hidden gems I’ll guarantee you’ve never even heard of.

 U. S. History I, U. S. History II